Former lab members

 e-mail: bnavarr2@ur.rochester.edu

 Beatriz earned her PhD studying B chromosomes in grasshoppers, in the Evolutionary Genetics Group at the University of Granada (Spain).
 As a postdoc, she has worked in a variety of organisms, from ferns to turtles, trying to understand how genomes evolve.
 Beatriz is now studying the population genomics of Segregation Distorter and the role of satellite DNA in genetic incompatibilities.
-She is jointly advised by Daven Presgraves and Amanda Larracuente.
+She was jointly advised by Daven Presgraves and Amanda Larracuente.

 Selected recent publications.
 See full list of publications on Beatriz’s google scholar page.